johnkhub/Core/Service/CONFIG.md

 Some aspects of schema management are exposed via commandline interface.
 >Note that this is mainly for development purposes.

 `sync-schemas` -  This is used to take on a database that did not previously have liquibase.
-Use compare schemas (below) to generate changelogs, then use this command to set the state of the database as in sync with these change logs.
+Use compare schemas (below) to generate a report on the differences between the databases.
+Then, generate scripts to update the database.
+I do this by hand.
+Liquibase should in principle also be able to do this, but I have not looked at this yet.
+Once the databases are the same use this command to generate the SQL that will generate the required changelog data in the database to bootstrap liquibase.

 `document-schemas` - Generates javadocs-like documentation for the database.

 `compare-schemas` - Compares an external database to the one managed by the service and generates a difference report.